jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 12 - Monsters.md

 The monster has a list of spells known or prepared from a specific class.
 The list might also include spells from a feature in that class, such as the Divine Domain feature of the cleric or the Druid Circle feature of the druid.
 The monster is considered a member of that class when attuning to or using a magic item that requires membership in the class or access to its spell list.

 A monster can cast a spell from its list at a higher level if it has the spell slot to do so.
-For example, a drow mage with the 3rd-level [[lightning bolt]] spell can cast it as a 5th-level spell by using one of its 5th-level spell slots.
+For example, a drow mage with the 3rd-level [[Lightning Bolt]] spell can cast it as a 5th-level spell by using one of its 5th-level spell slots.

 You can change the spells that a monster knows or has prepared, replacing any spell on its spell list with a spell of the same level and from the same class list.
 If you do so, you might cause the monster to be a greater or lesser threat than suggested by its challenge rating.